-On March 9, 2009, the Company granted options ("2009 Options") to its employees to purchase 10,000,000 ordinary shares of the Company.
-Pursuant to the option agreements entered into between the Company and the option grantees, the options shall vest over a four-year period, with 30% ("Option D1"), 30% ("Option D2"), 20% ("Option D3") and the remaining 20% ("Option D4") of the options vesting on March 31 of each of the years 2010 to 2013, respectively, subject to the continuous employment of the option grantees and their key performance indicators ("KPI") results for the years 2009.
-The expiration date of the 2009 Options is March 31, 2015.
+("Option D4") of the options vesting on March 31 of each of the years 2010 to 2013, respectively, subject to the continuous employment of the option grantees and their key performance indicators ("KPI") results for the years 2009.
+The expiration date of the 2009 Options is March 31, 2015, which was later modified to December 31, 2017 (See "option modification" section of the note).
 The 2009 Options have an exercise price of US\$0.34 (RMB2.30) per ordinary share, equal to the price per ordinary share quoted on the Nasdaq Global Select Market at the date of passing the resolutions.
 There is no intrinsic value of the options as of the date of grant.
 The fair value of the options was determined by using the Black-Scholes option pricing model with the following assumptions: